GREATDANELADY.COM

 The Purrrrrfect Solution ....

-Although I am known as the Great Dane Lady, and most of my dealings are with canines, I am also a cat lover and have a few myself.
-I do not fashion myself the "expert" when it comes to cats, but think I can provide you with a comprehensive nutritional program to keep your cat healthy, and perhaps correct any of the - oh so frequent "allergy" and urinary problems we see in cats.
+My name is Constance DeGiorgis and I am the contributing cat specialist for this website.
+Below is a comprehensive nutritional program to keep your cat healthy, and perhaps correct any of the - oh so frequent "allergy" and urinary problems we see in cats.

 Blackwatch Feed Program for Cats